gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Extra Storage
 - Repair Cost: 0 Fuel, 0 Electronics, 4 Plastic, 4 Metal
-- When flipped to opperational: Upgrade all players' Space Ship Debris Capacity by 2, up to a max of 10.
+- When flipped to operational: Upgrade all players' Spaceship debris Capacity by 2, up to a max of 10.

 ### Gravity Assist
 - Repair Cost: 1 Fuel, 3 Electronics, 3 Plastic, 1 Metal